-Qualified Improvement Property (QIP) is eligible for bonus depreciation.
+Qualified Improvement Property (QIP) is now eligible for bonus depreciation!
+Great news.
+But, what does that actually mean for your business?

 QIP refers to any improvement made by a taxpayer to an interior portion of an existing building that is nonresidential real property.